panda7789/docs.cs-cz/docs/visual-basic/programming-guide/concepts/linq/how-to-count-occurrences-of-a-word-in-a-string-linq.md

 ---
-title: 'Postupy: počítání výskytů slova v řetězci (LINQ) (Visual Basic)' ms.date: 07/20/2015 ms.assetid: bc367e46-f7cc-45f9-936f-754e661b7bb9 ms.openlocfilehash: 3a2ae52a3380e4a0d8df4adb580e84362e3f13f3
+title: 'Postupy: Počítání výskytů slova v řetězci (LINQ)' ms.date: 07/20/2015 ms.assetid: bc367e46-f7cc-45f9-936f-754e661b7bb9
+ms.openlocfilehash: 92e0b522a1367566c64d6158fd239534e37ad44f
-ms.sourcegitcommit: 4f4a32a5c16a75724920fa9627c59985c41e173c
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 10/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72524163"
+ms.locfileid: "74353702"
 ---
-# <a name="how-to-count-occurrences-of-a-word-in-a-string-linq-visual-basic"></a>Postupy: počítání výskytů slova v řetězci (LINQ) (Visual Basic)
+# <a name="how-to-count-occurrences-of-a-word-in-a-string-linq-visual-basic"></a>How to: Count Occurrences of a Word in a String (LINQ) (Visual Basic)

-Tento příklad ukazuje, jak pomocí dotazu LINQ spočítat výskyty zadaného slova v řetězci.
-Všimněte si, že k provedení tohoto počtu je nejprve volána metoda <xref:System.String.Split%2A> pro vytvoření pole slov.
-Do metody <xref:System.String.Split%2A> se účtují náklady na výkon.
-Pokud je jedinou operací na řetězci spočítat slova, měli byste zvážit použití metod <xref:System.Text.RegularExpressions.Regex.Matches%2A> nebo <xref:System.String.IndexOf%2A>.
-Pokud ale výkon není kritickým problémem nebo jste už tuto větu rozdělili, abyste mohli provádět další typy dotazů, je vhodné použít LINQ k počítání slov nebo frází.
+This example shows how to use a LINQ query to count the occurrences of a specified word in a string.
+Note that to perform the count, first the <xref:System.String.Split%2A> method is called to create an array of words.
+There is a performance cost to the <xref:System.String.Split%2A> method.
+If the only operation on the string is to count the words, you should consider using the <xref:System.Text.RegularExpressions.Regex.Matches%2A> or <xref:System.String.IndexOf%2A> methods instead.
+However, if performance is not a critical issue, or you have already split the sentence in order to perform other types of queries over it, then it makes sense to use LINQ to count the words or phrases as well.

 ## <a name="example"></a>Příklad